EGM: Efficient Visual Grounding Language Models: Experiments

-\textbf{\method can mitigate the gap between small models and larger models.} For example, the performance of Qwen3-VL-2B/4B/8B-Thinking is 83.6/87.2/87.8.
-Our 2B and 4B models outperform Qwen3-VL-8B-Thinking by +1.3/+3.1.
-Our \method shows that scaling the test-time computation can boost the performance by improving text understanding.
+\begin{sloppypar} \textbf{\method mitigates the gap between small models and larger models.} For example, the performance of Qwen3-VL-2B/4B/8B-Thinking is 83.6/87.2/87.8.
+Our 2B and 4B models outperform Qwen3-VL-8B-Thinking by +1.8/+3.2.
+Our \method shows that extending the test-time computation can boost the performance by improving text understanding.
+Furthermore, the fine-grained analysis in Appendix~\ref{app:hard_sample} confirms that our method is particularly effective on hard samples, resolving nearly half of the cases with baseline IoU$<0.5$. \end{sloppypar}

-\textbf{Our reasoning is faster and more accurate than Qwen3-VL-Thinking.} For the Qwen3-VL models, 2B/4B/8B-Thinking does not outperform 2B/4B/8B-Instruct (-0.6/-0.1/-0.5), but our 2B/4B/8B reasoning models significantly outperform 2B/4B/8B-Instruct (+4.9/+3.6/+3.1), demonstrating the effectiveness of our multi-modal reasoning.
+\begin{sloppypar} \textbf{\method is faster and more accurate than Qwen3-VL-Thinking.} For the Qwen3-VL models, 2B/4B/8B-Thinking does not outperform 2B/4B/8B-Instruct (-0.6/-0.1/-0.5), but our 2B/4B/8B reasoning models significantly outperform 2B/4B/8B-Instruct (+5.4/+3.7/+3.1), while being faster than 2B/4B/8B-Thinking, demonstrating the effectiveness and efficiency of our multi-modal reasoning. \end{sloppypar}